pinglab-utils/docs/docs/setup/env.md

 ### Saving and loading environments

-A really useful feature is sharing environments so others can install all the packages used in your code, with the correct versions.
+- **Export the environment** : A really useful feature is sharing environments so others can install all the packages used in your code, with the correct versions.
 You can save the packages to a YAML file with

 ```bash
 conda env export > environment.yaml